MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/single-machine-installation.md

 Click **Next** to continue.

-8. Supply the information about the [!INCLUDE[prodshort](../includes/prodshort.md)] installation.
-This information is used to start a [!INCLUDE[prodshort](../includes/prodshort.md)] runtime process and creates a connection to the [!INCLUDE[prodshort](../includes/prodshort.md)] databases.
+8. Supply the information about the Dynamics GP installation.
+This information is used to start a Dynamics GP runtime process and creates a connection to the Dynamics GP databases.

 ![shows a screen for connecting the web components to dynamics gp data.](media/install-web-gp-connection.png "GP Connection")

-Specify the SQL Login and password for the Web Client SQL Server login that you created for the [!INCLUDE[prodshort](../includes/prodshort.md)] system database.
-You created this user when you ran [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities during the installation of [!INCLUDE[prodshort](../includes/prodshort.md)].
+Specify the SQL Login and password for the Web Client SQL Server login that you created for the Dynamics GP system database.
+You created this user when you ran Dynamics GP Utilities during the installation of Dynamics GP.
 You must specify the GP instance name to use service based architecture.
-If you only have a single installation of [!INCLUDE[prodshort](../includes/prodshort.md)] on your machine, leave the DEFAULT instance name.
+If you only have a single installation of Dynamics GP on your machine, leave the DEFAULT instance name.
 If you have a named instance, provide the instance name you provided during the installation.
-You must also specify the locations of the components for the [!INCLUDE[prodshort](../includes/prodshort.md)] installation.
-If you are not using the default locations for the [!INCLUDE[prodshort](../includes/prodshort.md)] components, use the Browse buttons to select the location of each component.
+You must also specify the locations of the components for the Dynamics GP installation.
+If you are not using the default locations for the Dynamics GP components, use the Browse buttons to select the location of each component.

 Click **Next** to continue.
 You will be prompted to re-enter the password for the SQL login that you specified.
 Enter the password and click **OK**.

-9. Select the web site that will host the [!INCLUDE[prodshort](../includes/prodshort.md)] web client.
+9. Select the web site that will host the Dynamics GP web client.
 This site must have been configured to use secure sockets layer (SSL).

 ![shows a screen for configuring the website.](media/install-web-site.png "Website configuration")

-Specify the user account that will run the application pool for the [!INCLUDE[prodshort](../includes/prodshort.md)] web client.
+Specify the user account that will run the application pool for the Dynamics GP web client.

 Decide whether the same web site will be used to host the Web Management Console.
 If you do not mark the option to use the same site, you will be prompted to select the web site and provide credentials to run the application pool for the site.